 Bern motioned a waiter for another drink.
 "Richard's - our banker's - wife."

-Without commenting further about her husband's overly friendly companion, Carla also grabbed a fresh drink and asked, "Have you seen Joe?"
+Without commenting further on her husband's overly friendly companion, Carla also grabbed a fresh drink and asked, "Have you seen Joe?"

 Bern pointed to the far wall.
 "Mr. Holier-than-thou is standing by himself in the corner."